codeadamca/activities/cube.markdown

 [Download the cube puzzle part list](/partlist/cube-partlist.csv)

 > **Note**
-> Each puzzle will cost about $45.00 CDN
+> Each puzzle will cost about $45.00 CDN.
+When building multiple puzzles, change up the colours!

 ---